MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-channel.md

 ## Accessing groupChat or channel scope

 Your bot can do more than send and receive messages in groups and teams.
-For instance, it can also fetch the list of members, including their profile information, as well as the list of channels.
+For instance, it can also fetch the list of members, including their profile information, and the list of channels.
 For more information, see [Get context for your Microsoft Teams bot](~/resources/bot-v3/bots-context.md).

 ## See also